aryanagarkar/MathGame/UnityGame/UnityGameReadme.md

-**This readme is for games made in the unity development platform.
-Any folder with assets in it is a unity game.**
+**This readme is for games made in the unity development platform.**

 **Prerequisites:**